Feasibility Study

 A combination of increased demand, larger vessels, and safety concerns has prompted the City to thoroughly examine the current and future needs of Homer’s Port and Harbor for a better tomorrow:

-- Between 2008 and 2018, the local fishing fleet grew in number by more than 42 percent.
+- Between 2008 and 2018, the local fishing fleet grew by more than 42 percent.
+Since 2022 alone, harbor use by research, cargo, pleasure, tug and military vessels increase from 16% for tugs to 44% for research vessels.

 Expanding the harbor will help keep the region’s economy diversified and strong by meeting today’s needs, promoting good job opportunities in the marine trades and support sectors, and positioning Homer Harbor to flexibly meet future needs.